APRashedAhmed/cookiecutter-data-science-pp/README.rst

 .. image:: https://travis-ci.org/apra93/cookiecutter-data-science-apra.svg?branch=master
     :target: https://travis-ci.org/apra93/cookiecutter-data-science-apra

-An extension of the standard data science cookiecutter template that adds scripts that I've found to be useful for data-oriented projects.
+An extension of the standard data science cookiecutter template that adds a number of things I've found to be useful for data-oriented projects.
+This includes small scripts, pytest setup, versioneer, landscape, travis-ci, and better logging.

 Links to the main data science cookiecutter: